Senior Advisor for Policy and Communications, Governor Jeb Bush Presidential Campaign

 Press Secretary, 2012 Vice Presidential Candidate Paul Ryan

-After nearly two decades working in journalism, on Capitol Hill and for political campaigns, Michael Steel joined Hamilton Place Strategies, where he advises a range of clients on strategic communications and public policy.
+After nearly two decades working in journalism, on Capitol Hill and for political campaigns, Michael Steel joined Hamilton Place Strategies in 2016, where he advises a range of clients on strategic communications and public policy.

-Most recently, he was a senior policy and communications advisor for Governor Jeb Bush’s presidential campaign.
+Before HPS, he was a senior policy and communications advisor for Governor Jeb Bush’s presidential campaign.
 Before that, Steel was the press secretary for Speaker of the House John Boehner.
-He was involved in debates over spending, taxes, health care, financial regulations, energy and national security.
+He was involved in debates over spending, taxes, health care, financial regulations, energy, and national security.

-Prior to working for Speaker Boehner, Steel was the Communications Director for Republicans on the House Ways and Means Committee (which has jurisdiction over tax, trade and health care policy) and the House Republican Policy Committee, and Press Secretary for then-Reps.
+Prior to working for Speaker Boehner, Steel was the Communications Director for Republicans on the House Ways and Means Committee (which has jurisdiction over tax, trade, and health care policy) and the House Republican Policy Committee, in addition to serving as the Press Secretary for then-Reps.
 Jim McCrery of Louisiana and John Shaddegg of Arizona.

-He also assisted a number of political campaigns, including Governor Mitt Romney’s 2008 primary campaign and Oklahoma Senator Tom Coburn’s first senate race.
+He also assisted several political campaigns, including Governor Mitt Romney’s 2008 primary campaign and Oklahoma Senator Tom Coburn’s first senate race.

 Before working on Capitol Hill, Steel was a journalist at National Journal, a leading publication covering politics and policy in Washington, DC.
-He is a graduate of the University of North Carolina and Columbia Journalism School.
+He is a graduate of the University of North Carolina and Columbia University’ s Graduate School of Journalism.